aDDM-Toolbox/ADDM.cpp/README.md

 ### Installation ###

-TThe ADDM.cpp library can then be built and installed in one step:
+The ADDM.cpp library can then be built and installed in one step:

 ```shell
 $ make install